GitHubGeek/bookmarks/README.md

 # My Bookmarks

+This is a distributed, hosted, 100% forkable bookmark directory.

-Use GitHub's repo browser to browse bookmark categories.
+To browse: Use GitHub's file browser